 When I over think, when I over complicate things, the further I move away from the truth.
 The more I buy or the acquire doesn’t make me any happier or bring me any more peace.
 In fact it does the exact opposite!

-I am finding happiness is in the more simpler things, spending time with my wife Tracey, sitting and watching sunsets, reading an amazing book, or spending time with friends and family.
+I am finding happiness is in the more simpler things, helping a coaching client get out of their own way, helping a group of leaders come together as a team, spending time with my wife Tracey, sitting and watching sunsets, reading an amazing book, or spending time with friends and family.

 This coming holiday season, I simply wish the same for you!